billcary/coursera_getting_and_cleaning_data_course_project/codebook.md

 **3. Each type of observational unit forms a table.**

+**In addition, the following features have been implementated to improve the usability of the data set:**

-**In addition, each column has been given a discriptive name using the make.names() function during data set creation.**
+1. Each column has been given a discriptive name using the make.names() function during data set creation.
+2. The activities have been given descriptive names rather than numbers to improve radability.

 ### The dataset includes the following files: